jschrier/blog/_posts/2025-07-30-Controlling-a-remote-lab-and-using-active-learning-to-construct-digital-twin-model.md

 ```mathematica
 ToJekyll["Controlling a remote lab and using active learning to construct digital twin model, part 1", "science sdl ml teaching mathematica"]
 ```

+# Parerga and Paralipomena

+- [LabLands](https://labsland.com/) sells remote-lab experiences for electronics and chemistry (including some gen-chem style experiments).
+They will sell you the hardware or just sell you a license to operate it remote-control.
+Learned about this from [a Digikey blog post.](https://www.digikey.com/en/blog/elevating-engineering-labs-with-labsland), which describes some deployments and pedagogy papers (mainly focused on electronics education, naturally)